ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 compile the code via command line using Maven, unlike when I am using IntelliJ which succesfully compiles the code.

 The error is:

-"Bad service configuration file, or exception thrown while constructing Processor object: javax.annotation.processing.Processor:
+<code>Bad service configuration file, or exception thrown while constructing Processor object: javax.annotation.processing.Processor:
-Provider wtf.per.project.annotation.processing.WTFProcessor not found".
+Provider wtf.per.project.annotation.processing.WTFProcessor not found</code>
 Maven probably needs to be told where to find annotation processor WTFProcessor class.
 I need to look into that.
 Having said that, when I compile using IDE, I dont experience compilation errors.

 How to add support into your application
 ----------------------------------------